 These factors can be divided into three primary categories: performer, venue and audience related factors.

-I will cover each of these individually.
+I will cover each of these factors individually.

 Performer Related Factors